MaxVoi/DataPipeline/README.md

 # DataPipeline
 CAS data preparation tool to automatically optimize CAS data from CATIA for visualization in systems like Unity.
-Project was done as part of my diploma thesis with BMW.
+The project was done as part of my diploma thesis with BMW.

 Includes four stages:
 - Data preparation